ChiyuCC/sequence-breaking-ff6/README.md

 -   Trigger the moogle fight again, and pause buffer until you can teleport all three of the moogle teams outside of this cave
     -   Similar to how we escaped the Kefka at Narshe battlefield earlier
+    -   Feel free to take care of all the walking enemies beforehand
 -   You can now leave the Narshe Mines

 ![FF6](./screenshots/escaping-narshe-mines-1.png)
 ![FF6](./screenshots/escaping-narshe-mines-2.png)

--   On your way, steal Ice Rods etc.
+-   On your way, you could have Locke steal some Ice Rods from the elusive Spectre enemy at the Checkpoint
     -   If you plan on getting Ifrit/Shiva early, you can break 2~3 Ice Rods to defeat Ifrit easily
     -   Triggering the Checkpoint dialogue without Edgar/Banon won't crash the game
 -   Be careful on your way out: Kupop might leave if you don't skip the event directly in front of the cave